DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 I hope things are starting to look familiar now.
 Similar to the post fade in animation above, we start with a transition and use two `query()` functions.
 In this case, we want to begin our animation when the trigger is set to 'drawAnimation'.

-This time we are using the `query()` function to find a specific element using a class name of `attention`.
+This time we are using the `query()` function to find a specific element with a class name of `attention`.
 First, over 1 second we will grow the text we want to draw attention to and change it's color to red and bold it.
 Then the second `query()` funciton, brings the text back to normal.

 In `other.component.html` we apply this animation: